vp237/IPO_Prediction/README.md

 What are the most reliable and effective predictors that can be used to predict the success of an IPO?
 Potential predictors include industries/sectors, locations, the number of years the company had been operating before going IPO, which day of the week the stock went public on.

-This is important as an IPO is one of the most important factors in the success of a Public Company, and the ability to find the most important factors in its success is immensely valuable.
-This project will be worthwhile owing to the previously mentioned importance of IPOs and the value that such a project could unlock.
-We believe that we will succeed owing to us possessing a sufficient amount of applicable data and identifiable features that would allow us to explore practical and viable solutions through various models.